-Science says that if your home is messy you're highly intelligent and creative
+If your home is messy you're highly intelligent and creative, science says

 If you feel bad for not getting on the Marie Kondo bandwagon, don't.

 Having a messy home can actually be a sign of intelligence and creativity.

 According to research people who live in an untidy environment tend to be more open-minded and clever.

 A study conducted by the University of Minnesota Carlson School of Management found that not only were messy homeowners more free thinking but that they were also more charitable.

 While we are surrounded by articles and YouTube tutorials on how to minimise and clean up our lives researcher Kathleen Vohs believes that we should be doing just the opposite.

 "Disorderly environments seem to inspire breaking free of tradition, which can produce fresh insights.
 Orderly environments, in contrast, encourage convention and playing it safe."